TheOddler/theoddler.github.io/_includes/about.md

 	</tr>
 </table>

 ### Projects

 <table>
 	<tr>
 		<td><a href="{{site.baseurl}}/warsystems/">War Systems</a></td>
-		<td>A turn-based-strategy game based on Advance Wars.</td>
+		<td>A turn-based-strategy game inspired by Advance Wars.</td>
 	</tr>
 	<tr>
 		<td><a href="{{site.baseurl}}/planetoids/">Planetoids</a></td>
-		<td>An asteroids inspired game in which rocks are sliced exactly where hit with a laser.</td>
+		<td>An Asteroids inspired game for Android and web, in which rocks are sliced exactly where hit with the laser.</td>
 	</tr>
 	<tr>
 		<td><a href="http://www.pabloproductions.be/liquid/WebGL/">Liquid</a></td>
-		<td>A water and erosion simulation in Unity.</td>
+		<td>A water and erosion simulation running on the GPU made with Unity.</td>
 	</tr>
 	<tr>
 		<td><a href="http://theoddler.github.io/RiskOfThrones/">Risk of Thrones</a></td>